 Another day, another US presidential fallout: Trump takes aim at Putin

-This week Trump has set his sights on Putin after publicly knocking Iran and Israel’s heads together, but it remains to be seen if he loses patience with Netanyahu during his trip to the US, writes chief international correspondent Bel Trew
+This week Trump has set his sights on Putin after publicly knocking Iran and Israel’s heads together, but it remains to be seen if he will lose patience with Netanyahu during his trip to the US, writes chief international correspondent Bel Trew

 Another Trump friendship appears to have fallen apart.
 After the spectacularly public showdown between Donald Trump and his “First Buddy” Elon Musk, this week Trump took aim at former frenemy Vladimir Putin.

-“We get a lot of bullshit thrown at us by Putin,” Trump said of the Russian president during a lively cabinet meeting on Tuesday.
+“We get a lot of bulls*** thrown at us by Putin,” Trump said of the Russian president during a lively cabinet meeting on Tuesday.

-Trump also said he was considering supporting a Senate bill that would impose stiff sanctions on Russia, including eye-watering 500% tariffs on nations that buy Russian oil, gas, uranium, and other exports.
+Trump also said he was considering supporting a Senate bill that would impose stiff sanctions on Russia, including eye-watering 500 per cent tariffs on nations that buy Russian oil, gas, uranium, and other exports.
 He hinted at further action, adding mysteriously: “We want to have a little surprise.”

 It is a stunning reversal of his previous positions.
 Trump, who returned to power this year promising a swift end to the war in Ukraine, had shifted the US stance from staunch support for Kyiv toward a more conciliatory approach with Moscow.
 He had even gone so far as to accept some of Moscow’s justifications for its full-scale invasion launched in 2022.

-A now-infamous February press conference with Ukrainian president Volodymyr Zelensky in Washington D.C. descended into a shouting match between the two leaders.
-Trump and his vice-president, J.D.
-Vance, appeared angry that Zelensky wasn’t sufficiently thankful for US support.
+A now-infamous February press conference with Ukrainian president Volodymyr Zelensky in Washington descended into a shouting match between the two leaders.
+Trump and his vice-president, JD Vance, appeared angry that Zelensky wasn’t sufficiently thankful for US support.

 But that seems to have changed.
 And Russia was quick to respond to Trump’s renewed support for Ukraine.
-Overnight, Moscow launched a record over 700 drones towards Kyiv, with a special focus on - and perhaps a pointed message to - the western region near NATO-member Poland.
+Overnight, Moscow launched a record 700 drones towards Kyiv, with a special focus on – and perhaps a pointed message to – the western region near Nato-member Poland.

 Trump, who campaigned on being a peacemaker, is also preoccupied with negotiations over another major international conflict: Israel and Gaza.
 He has hosted multiple closed-door meetings this week with Israeli prime minister Benjamin Netanyahu, who recently nominated his closest ally and chief weapons supplier for the Nobel Peace Prize.